dmrokan/gdmatplot/README.md

 - Command line breaks by using backslash character is not working
 - Clean termination after error is not working
 - Z-ordering of line segments in 3D plots is not working
+- Can not load dataframes from files, GNUPlot's I/O functionality is disabled

 ### Note
 You should first test your sequence of GNUPlot commands on an original build with version number '6.0.0' by selecting svg terminal as the graphical output option and make sure it does not emit warning or error messages.
 Providing erroneous commands to GDMatPlot may cause SEGFAULT or memory leaks.